Neuropsychologist in Brisbane

 What is involved in a Neuropsychological Assessment?

-A neuropsychological assessment typically involves an initial interview where the individual’s current difficulties and background are explored.
+A neuropsychological assessment typically involves an initial interview in our Brisbane offices where the individual’s current difficulties and background are explored.
 Following this, the client participates in testing that lasts between two and four hours depending on the referral question.
 The exact tests employed are likely to change from case to case, but might include tasks such as being asked to put blocks together to make designs, giving the meanings of words, remembering lists of words, or completing various visual puzzles.

 The assessment might also involve reviewing documents relating to the individual such as medical or educational reports.
 An interview with a family member or health professional might also be useful.